profdocpizza/PyMolGridVisualiser/docs/usage.md

 - `--output_pdf_name OUTPUT_PDF_NAME`: Specify the name of the output PDF file.

-- `--grid COLUMNS ROWS`: Define the grid layout for the visualizations in the PDF.
+- `--grid COLUMNS ROWS`: Define the grid layout for the visualisations in the PDF.

 - `--write_filenames`: Add this flag if you want filenames to be included in the PDF.